MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 layout: post
 title:  "MoGraph Mentor - Initial Research & Website Re-design"
 excerpt: |
-    Mograph Mentor is an online education start-up teaching aspiring motion designers to improve their career through mentorship and on-demand training.
-As co-founder of the company, this article talks about my first series of actions when I joined the adventure.
+    Mograph Mentor is an ed-tech start-up that provide group-mentorhing and curriculum to train motion designers.
+This case study highlight, as a co-founder, how I've reimagined our online presence through a website and brand overhaul.
 thumbnail: "/images/case-study-mographmentor-cov.jpg"
 date:   2020-10-01 13:30:00 +0200
 lang: en